 Sometimes, however, your employer will deny your claim.
 Their bottom line is threatened if they have to pay you extra, so they have the motivation to deny you.
 If this happens, you might have to bring the case to court.
 Battling your employer and insurer in court can be a stressful enough experience — not even considering the highly trained team of lawyers they’ll have.

-Discover the complexities of workers’ comp cases, and how a knowledgeable workers’ comp attorney can help you get the benefits you need and deserve.
+Discover the complexities of workers’ compensation cases, and how a knowledgeable workers’ compensation attorney can help you get the benefits you need and deserve.

 When it Becomes a Problem

 Getting any kind of injury is a problem, but the legal issues begin the moment your employer denies your claim.
 If you want your benefits, you’ll have to prove your case in court, and gathering the necessary evidence can be difficult.
 You deserve every last cent to cover your expenses and wage losses despite the many ways your employer might try to short you.
 Your employer could try to retaliate against you by slashing your wages or cutting your hours.

 Know that these actions are wrong and that a knowledgeable workers’ compensation attorney can help you fight against wrongful treatment and receive your deserved benefits.